Mexican president to open new airport three years after scrapping alternative | Business

 - Mexico

-The airport is the first of the major infrastructure projects planned by Lopez Obrador to be launched and is aimed at easing congestion at the current Mexico City hub that lies approximately 45 kilometers (28 miles) to the south.
-"It really is beautiful, it's one of the best airports in the world, a top-quality piece of work by the Army's engineers," Lopez Obrador said ahead of the inauguration.
+The airport is the first of the major infrastructure projects planned by Lopez Obrador to be launched, and is aimed at easing congestion at the current Mexico City hub that lies approximately 45 kilometers (28 miles) to the south.
+The president held his regular morning news conference at the airport ahead of the opening ceremony, and quickly rounded on critics who had questioned whether it would be completed.

-The decision rattled markets and set the tone for an often fractious relationship with business under his administration.
-The government spent $1.8 billion paying off the Texcoco bondholders, adding to costs sunk into the canceled airport, which the president labeled "pharaonic."
-He then put the Mexican army in charge of building the new airport.
+"This work was done in spite resistance from vested interests and people who wished us ill," said Lopez Obrador, who is holding a recall referendum next month on his presidency in a bid to strengthen his democratic mandate.
+The airport was built despite criticism from business groups that had backed the partly-built hub canceled by Lopez Obrador just a few weeks before he took office.

-Mexico is mulling possible incentives to encourage airlines to move operations there from the current Mexico City hub, a senior official said this month.
+Isidoro Pastor, chief executive of the new airport, told the news conference that flights to the United States were expected to begin in the second half of 2022 via Delta Airlines, Copa Airlines and an unidentified new carrier.
 Some critics of the Felipe Angeles hub have questioned whether both airports will be able to operate properly simultaneously.
 The government is adamant that they well.

-An official website for the new airport was not loading as of Sunday evening.
+An official website in English for the new airport was not loading on Monday morning, while a Spanish version opened but was not showing information on arrivals and departures.
 A Twitter feed for the project said initial flights would be going to Cancun, Tijuana, Merida, Guadalajara, Monterrey, Villahermosa in Mexico and Caracas, Venezuela.
+(Additional reporting by Dave Graham and Diego Ore Editing by Rosalba O'Brien and Bill Berkrot)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)